SeisComP/main/apps/tools/ql2sc/descriptions/ql2sc.rst

 * Origins (including its StationMagnitude and Magnitude children) to the ``LOCATION`` to allow event association.
-* FocalMechanisms to the ``FOCMECH`` group to trigger processing by specialized applications, e.g. graphical user interfaces for strong motion analysis or tsunami risk assessment.
+* FocalMechanisms to the ``FOCMECH`` group to trigger processing by specialized applications, e.g., graphical user interfaces for strong motion analysis or tsunami risk assessment.

 We don't route events at all.
 With the help of :ref:`scevent` locations are